 Identification of the problem isn’t enough.
 Action is needed.

 - Hold dissemination events with your department’s staff on the findings of your project.
 Guide workshops in which staff can consider and contribute their ideas for curriculum diversification (or the work they’ve already done on this).

 - Signpost to existing materials (these already exist).
-We built this website largely to signpost to already existing bme and anti-racist psychological work.
-A brilliant paper from leisure studies (co-authored by Kevin Hylton) has argued identified W E Dubois’s The Philadelphia Negro as an existing text that can methodologically and conceptually benefit the field of Leisure studies as canonical text.
+We built this website largely to signpost to already existing BAME and anti-racist psychological work.
+A brilliant paper from leisure studies (co-authored by Kevin Hylton) has identified W E Dubois’s The Philadelphia Negro as an existing text that can methodologically and conceptually benefit the field of Leisure studies as a canonical text.
 Are there similar (overlooked) resources from your discipline?
 Can you highlight them?

 - Construct new materials that can be used to diversify the curriculum.
 Lecturers are busy and have many competing barriers and constraints on them.
 Share them if you can.
 If your module has slots for electives, can you design a module on racism in relation to your discipline and teach it.
 If not, can you see obvious gaps where the influence of whiteness, race and racism should be included?
 Can you fill it?

 - Part of the problem with undiverse curriculum is the lack of BME lecturers and academics in UK HE.
 In the short term, encouraging your department to ringfence existing funds for guest lecturers who are able to deliver content pertaining to the global population may be a small way to undo this.
 Longer term, it is important to advocate along with your union and institution’s equality committees for the hiring of academics disproportionately under represented in HE.